AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-windows-player.md

 ## Bulk Registration of Windows Player {#bulk-registration}

-When implementing the windows player, you need not manually configure every player.
+When implementing the Windows Player, you need not manually configure every player.
 Instead, you can update the configuration JSON file after it is tested and is ready for deployment.

 The configuration makes sure that all players ping the same server provided in the configuration file.
 Manually register each player.